-9 Things Every Expat Should Consider Before Moving to Madrid
+9 Things we Should Consider in Moving

 According to the National Statistics Institute of Spain, the expat community is currently made up of over 4,426,000 foreign residents out of the total population of more than 46,423,000.
 As Spain slowly emerges from the economic crisis, this expat population is increasing with more and more foreign residents moving specifically to the 2 largest cities, Madrid and Barcelona.